jrhun/TeensyEngine/README.md

 </details>

 ## Credit
-This project has taken much inspiration from many different sources.
+This project has taken inspiration from countless different sources.
 Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for full details.